eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

 ---
-title: "Factorial Design 101"
+title: "Factorial design 101"
 date: 2019-08-03
 tags: [Experimental Design, A/B Testing]
-excerpt: "Factorial Design 101"
+excerpt: "A deep dive into an alternative to A/B testing "
 mathjax: True
 header:
   image: "/images/lab_experiment.jpg"